jhu-saw/sawIntuitiveDaVinci/README.md

 The `ros` folder contains code for a ROS node that interfaces with the sawIntuitiveDaVinci component and publishes the 3D transformations of each arm and setup joints as well as the joint states (position, velocity and effort) and some console events (foot pedals).
 It also broadcasts transformations for `tf2`.
 To build the ROS node, make sure you use `catkin build`.

-If needed, one can also add OpenIGTLink support using sawOpenIGTLink (contact the sawIntuitiveDaVinci developers if you need help with this).
+If needed, one can also add OpenIGTLink support using sawOpenIGTLink with a few simple configuration files.

 # Links
  * License: http://github.com/jhu-cisst/cisst/blob/master/license.txt